wp-plugins/piwigopress/readme.txt

 installation procedure.
 Try « pLoader » but in any case, you will find an « Instructions » link in your Piwigo gallery administration page.

-A Widget signed and supported by the Piwigo Team.
+A Widget signed and supported by a Former Piwigo Team member.
 [demonstration gallery]: http://piwigo.org/demo  "The demonstration gallery"
-[download page]: http://piwigo.org/downloads  "Piwigo download page"

 == Installation ==